-When increasing Member Optional Life, or when adding Member Optional Life or Spouse Life, the effective date of the coverage will be the evidence of insurability approval date.
-The life plan administrator will send a letter to the member and the MyBenefits Service Center (MBSC) that indicates whether the evidence of insurability application was approved or denied.
+When increasing Member Optional Life, or when adding Member Optional Life or Spouse Life, the effective date of the coverage will be the statement of health approval date.
+The life plan administrator will send a letter to the member and the MyBenefits Service Center (MBSC) that indicates whether the statement of health application was approved or denied.